History of sound recording: Recording on film

 The first attempts to record sound to an optical medium occurred around 1900.
 Prior to the use of recorded sound in film, theatres would have live orchestras present during silent films.
 The musicians would sit in the pit below the screen and would provide the background noise and set the mood for whatever was occurring in the movie.
 In 1906, Eugene Augustin Lauste applied for a patent to record Sound-on-film, but was ahead of his time.
 In 1923, Lee de Forest applied for a patent to record to film; he also made a number of short experimental films, mostly of vaudeville performers.
 William Fox began releasing sound-on-film newsreels in 1926, the same year that Warner Bros. released Don Juan with music and sound effects recorded on discs, as well as a series of short films with fully-synchronized sound on discs.
 In 1927, the sound film The Jazz Singer was released; while not the first sound film, it made a tremendous hit and made the public and the film industry realize that sound film was more than a mere novelty.

 The Jazz Singer used a process called Vitaphone that involved synchronizing the projected film to sound recorded on a disc.
 It essentially amounted to playing a phonograph record, but one that was recorded with the best electrical technology of the time.
-Audiences used to acoustic phonographs and recordings would, in the theatre, have heard something resembling 1950s "high fidelity".
+Audiences used to acoustic phonographs and recordings would, in the theatre, have heard something resembling 1950s high fidelity.

 However, in the days of analog technology, no process involving a separate disk could hold synchronization precisely or reliably.
-Vitaphone was quickly supplanted by technologies which recorded an optical soundtrack directly onto the side of the strip of motion picture film.
+Vitaphone was quickly supplanted by technologies that recorded an optical soundtrack directly onto the side of the strip of motion picture film.
 This was the dominant technology from the 1930s through the 1960s and is still in use As of 2013 although the analog soundtrack is being replaced by digital sound on film formats.

-There are two types of a synchronised film soundtrack, optical and magnetic.
+There are two types of synchronized film soundtrack, optical and magnetic.
 Optical soundtracks are visual renditions of sound wave forms and provide sound through a light beam and optical sensor within the projector.
 Magnetic soundtracks are essentially the same as used in conventional analog tape recording.